Chapter 11. Security

 To establish a trusted

-relationship with the client host, the corresponding entries must be included in one of the files /etc/hosts.equiv
+relationship with the client host, the corresponding entries must be included in one of the files /etc/hosts.equiv or /etc/gds_hosts.equiv on Firebird’s host server.

 The file

-contains trusted relationships at operating system level, encompassing all services (rlogin, rsh, rcp, and so on)The file
+hosts.equivcontains trusted relationships at operating system level, encompassing all services (rlogin, rsh, rcp, and so on)The file

-contains trusted relationships between Firebird hosts only.
+gds_hosts.equivcontains trusted relationships between Firebird hosts only.

 The format is identical for both files and looks like this:

-User on POSIX
+hostname [username]11.1.1.1.1.
+The SYSDBA User on POSIX

-On POSIX hosts, other than MacOSX, the SYSDBA
+On POSIX hosts, other than MacOSX, the SYSDBA user does not have a default password.

-The name of the password file is SYSDBA.password
+The name of the password file is SYSDBA.password.

 In an installation performed by a distribution-specific installer, the location of the security database and the password file may be different from the standard one.